-Tavsili is a Georgian cognate of the Arabic term tafsir, the term used in the 10th century by Saadia Gaon for his translation of the Tanakh (Hebrew Bible) into Judeo-Arabic.
+Tavsili is a Georgian cognate of the Arabic tafsir, the term used for Saadia Gaon's 10th-century Judeo-Arabic Torah translation.
 In the 8th–11th centuries Georgia was invaded by Arabs and, consequently, Georgian Jews had close contact with Arabic-speaking Jews.
 The linguistic analysis of the Tasvsili shows that it was written in a combination of old Georgian, vernacular Judeo-Georgian, and Hebrew.
 As a matter of fact, almost all phonetic, grammatical, and lexical peculiarities of the old Georgian language and Judeo-Georgian speech can be found in the Tavsili.
 In addition to the instances of direct translation of Hebrew phrases, the Tavsili also includes many Hebrew loanwords, which is rare in translations of Hebrew texts.
 For instance: nederi (Hebrew נדר) ‘pledge’ (in Judaism, a neder is a declaration, using the name of God, of the acceptance of a self-imposed pledge); bexori (Hebrew בכור bəḵōr) ‘firstborn (son).’
 Nominal sentences, uncommon in standard Georgian, are found in abundance in the Tavsili.

 Phonetic and Grammatical Variation